Linode: Products and services

-Global network

-Linode operated 11 data centers around the world, interconnected by a backbone network.
-The company maintained internet exchange presence and peering arrangements and with internet service providers (ISPs) and other networks in each region to improve latency and connectivity to end users.

-Regions and data centers

-As of Q2 2020, Linode was available in 11 regions worldwide.
-A region is a specific datacenter/geographical location where users can deploy cloud resources.

-Awards

-Linode is a recipient of the Stevie Award for Sales and Customer Service.
-In 2019, Linode was awarded a Top Workplaces honor by The Philadelphia Inquirer.
-Linode’s headquarters building received the 2019 Grand Jury Award from the Preservation Alliance for Greater Philadelphia.
-The building, built in 1902, is a Philadelphia landmark, named on Philadelphia’s registrar of historic places, and was once an MTV Real World house.

 Security incidents

-The accounts of eight Linode customers that held Bitcoin electronic currency were compromised in March 2012.
-Roughly 40,000 bitcoins were stolen.
+In 2012, the accounts of eight Linode customers were compromised, stealing roughly 40,000 bitcoins.

-Hack The Planet (HTP) accessed Linode's web servers in 2013.
-The group exploited a technical vulnerability in Adobe's ColdFusion application server.
+In 2013, hacking group Hack The Planet (HTP) accessed Linode's web servers by exploiting a technical vulnerability in Adobe's ColdFusion application server.
 Linode said that HTP could not decrypt any financially sensitive information and reset all account passwords.
 Linode announced plans to introduce two-factor authentication for its services in May 2013.

-Starting Christmas Day 2015 and continuing until January 10th, Linode was hit by large and frequent DDoS attacks, which were being caused by a "bad actor" purchasing large amounts of botnet capacity in an attempt to significantly damage Linode's business.
+Starting Christmas Day 2015 and continuing until January 10, 2016, Linode was hit by large and frequent DDoS attacks, which were being caused by a "bad actor" purchasing large amounts of botnet capacity in an attempt to significantly damage Linode's business.
 Linode was the victim of another severe DDoS attack over the 2016 Labor Day weekend.